CodingThrust/CenterOfQSTWebsite/config.md

 +++
 using DelimitedFiles

-author = "Center of Quantum Science and Technology" mintoclevel = 2
+author = "Center for Quantum Science and Technology" mintoclevel = 2

 # Add here files or directories that should be ignored by Franklin, otherwise